SHP Single Homeless Project preventing homelessness transforming lives logo

 “I wasn't able to accept support at the start.
 I was just like, yeah, arrange a meeting, and then I just wouldn't go.
 Then I had this feeling, like, now’s the time.”

 Amy finally found some peace - a sense of safety and stability in one of our specialist women-only hostels earlier this year.
-She's received bespoke support for her mental health and addiction and started to rediscover her motivation.
-Boxing, her dream of travelling, and a newfound ambition to work in construction drive her recovery everyday.

 Buy a gift for a Londoner like Amy

-Wayne's story
+Stacey's* story

 Support homeless Londoners